 A great educational and kid-friendly attraction in Charleston, The Charleston Museum is also a great indoor activity for those rainy or hot days.
 The museum shares the store of people coming to America. founding Charleston, and displays many artifacts from the time period to help you visualize what life was like when the city was being founded.

 Folly Island is home to the Folly Beach County Park.
-This a very family friendly area.
+This is a very family-friendly area.
 The beaches are wide and there are a few driftwood trees in the sand that kids will love to play around and climb on.
 On the other end of Folly Island is Folly Beach.
 Complete with a fishing pier, Folly Beach is very wide and clean.
 Making it one of the best things to do in Charleston, SC with kids.
-You just can’t beat the space and cleanliness offers.
+You just can’t beat the space and cleanliness of this beach.

 South Carolina Aquarium

 The South Carolina Aquarium has been around in Charleston for more than twenty years now and is one of the best things to do in Charleston, SC with kids.
 Children love sea life and the aquarium offers a learning environment that parents love to give to their kids.
-This is a must visit if you are in Charleston on a hot or rainy day, it offers a break from the weather and give your kids a place to learn and play!
+This is a must-visit if you are in Charleston on a hot or rainy day, it offers a break from the weather and gives your kids a place to learn and play!